cookieeikooc/FPGA-Pac-Man/Report of FPGA Pac‐Man.md

 ![reassigned design structures](https://github.com/cookieeikooc/FPGA-Pac-Man/assets/160454617/53d25ec1-ac90-442e-b6d0-9735f26b206a)
 > Reassigned

 Even with the new assignment and some tasks discarded, we still cannot present a playable game on screen.
-The one last piece of the project, PacMan was given four days before due day, I don't have enough time to fix all synthesis errors which had never shown before as I connect all modules together.
-The synthesis errors and debug details is provided at Synthesis Errors.
+The one last piece of the project, PacMan was given four days before due day, we don't have enough time to fix all synthesis errors which had never shown before as we connect all modules together.
+The synthesis errors and debug details is provided below.

 ## Modules
 ### VGA